This statement applies to the Department of Statistics primary website at www.stats.ox.ac.uk.

 What we're doing to improve accessibility

 We want our website to offer the best experience possible for all of our users.
-In addition to our plan to fix known issues, we continue to work on website content and structure.
-We are working with our suppliers to fix issues and think about future developments.
-We are also updating the ways in which we provide training and best practice to those working on our website.
+We continue to work on website content and structure, and are providing better guidance and training around best practice to those editing our website.